sourcebroker/deployer-extended/README.rst

 db:upload
 +++++++++

-- | *Note*
-  | This command will upload the sql dump file to target instance.
+This command uploads the sql dump file to target instance.
-  | There is required option --dumpcode to be passed.
+There is required option --dumpcode to be passed.

-- | *Example*
+**Exampl*e*
-  | Upload database with dumpcode 0772a8d396911951022db5ea385535f6 to live instance
-    and store it on database storage folder.
+Upload database with dumpcode 0772a8d396911951022db5ea385535f6 to live instance and store it on database storage folder.

   ::